SynergOps/.zfsonusb/README.md

        "/dev/disk/by-id/usb-TOSHIBA_XXXXXXXXXXXXX-0:1-part1"
      )
      ```
+     Set the `BACKUP_SOURCE` and `BACKUP_DESTINATION` in the `.zfsonusb.conf` file to the desired values.

+     Edit the `.rsync-home-excludes.txt` file to exclude the files and directories that you do not want to backup.
+All lines starting with a # are ignored by rsync, i.e. those directories will be backed up.
+     The syntax doesn't support comments at the end of a line yet.
+     At the start there is a section with directories that are probably not worth backing up.
+Uncomment those lines to exclude them as well.

   3. After configuring the `.zfsonusb.conf` file, you can:
      - Import your ZFS pool: `zfsonusb import`
      - Export your ZFS pool and power off disks: `zfsonusb export`
+     - Backup your home folder to the ZFS pool: `zfsonusb backup`